lorenzonotaro/lncpu/extras/lnasm_vscode/lnc/README.md

 During an active `lncpu` launch, the version 1 `-oG` debug map supplies complete physical section and label metadata across `ROM`, `RAM`, and `D0` through `D5`, independently of `-oD`.
 Navigation exposes only symbols belonging to images loaded into the current emulator session by `-oD`: a ROM-only launch does not expose RAM or device symbols, while a `ROM,RAM` launch does.
 Virtual sections, labels attached to virtual or unknown sections, and symbols in unloaded targets retain normal source-definition navigation.
 Labels take precedence over same-named sections.

+When RAM is loaded, eligible top-level RAM labels also appear under the debugger's `RAM` Variables scope.
+Each variable spans from its label address to the next distinct top-level label in the same physical section, or to that section's emitted end.
+Sublabels are omitted.
+These Variables entries include memory references and byte lengths so Memory Inspector can open them from its Variables context menu.

 For compatibility with older version 1 debug maps that have no `sections` field, the extension falls back to `-oI` and reads the base listing plus each requested target's `_RAM` or `_D0`-`_D5` suffixed listing.
 A present `sections` table, including an empty one, is authoritative and does not require immediate-listing files.
 Navigation also falls back to the source definition when no `lncpu` session is active.
 A Memory Inspector installation or configuration error is reported rather than silently falling back.

 The emulator is always launched with `--debug-server --stop-on-entry --nopauseonhalt`.
 The extension waits for `LNDBG-LISTEN`, connects only to localhost, and requires LNDBG protocol version 1 or newer.